Cost-Sensitive Support Vector Machines: Cost sensitive Bayes consistent classifier design

 The associated conditional risk is

 and is minimized by the predictor

 This leads to the minimum conditional risk

 Similar to the cost insensitive case, our choice of $\phi_i(\cdot)$ in~(\ref{eq:CSloss}) cannot be arbitrary and we require certain properties for the loss function.
-These desirable properties are addressed by extending the approach of~\Citet{HamedNunoLossDesign}.
+These desirable properties are addressed by extending the approach of~\Citet{savage-loss}.

 \begin{Thm} Let $g(\eta)$ be any invertible function, $J(\eta)$ any convex function, and $\phi_i(\cdot)$ determined by the following steps: \begin{enumerate} \item use (\ref{eq:I1Jprime}) and (\ref{eq:I2Jprime}) to obtain the $I_{1}(\eta)$ and $I_{-1}(\eta)$, and let $C_{\phi,C_1,C_{-1}}(\eta, f)$ be defined by (\ref{eq:CondiRisk}). \item set $\phi_1(g(\eta))=-I_{1}(\eta)$ and $\phi_{-1}(-g(\eta))=-I_{-1}(\eta) $. \end{enumerate} Then $g(\eta) = f^*_{\phi,C_1,C_{-1}}(\eta)$ if and only if $J(\eta) = -C^*_{\phi,C_1,C_{-1}}(\eta)$. \end{Thm} \begin{proof} From 1. and Theorem~\ref{thm:savage}, it follows that